GustavoAlovisi/computational_stats_MSc/README.md

 - Markov-Chain Monte Carlo for bayesian stats: Metropolis-Hastings and Gibbs-Sampler for bayesian regression
 - Hidden Markov Chains applied to finance
 - Some linear algebra topics
-- Course Final Work: I've used an Sequential Quadratic Programming method for optimizing mixture copula parameters instead of classical EM algos.
-To assess performance i've conducted some Monte Carlo expectation and s.d. estimation of a simulated mixture.
-Used the proposed optimization to financial portfolio optimization problem.
+- Course Final Work: I've used a Sequential Quadratic Programming (SQP) method for optimizing mixture copula parameters instead of classical EM algos.
+To assess performance I've conducted a Monte Carlo expectation and s.d. estimation of a simulated mixture.
+Used the proposed optimization method to a financial portfolio optimization problem.